AndreaAvignone/ER2Text/README.md

 - A textual representation of the ER diagram
 - The corresponding textual description of the ER model

+**Disclaimer:** The test cases and examples provided in this repository are entirely fictional and have been created solely for research and educational purposes.
+Any resemblance to real persons, organizations, or data is purely coincidental.
+This project is intended for academic or demonstration use only and is not suitable for production environments or real-world decision making.
+The authors assume no responsibility or liability for any misuse of the code, data, or concepts presented herein.

 ## Table of Contents

 - [Test Cases](#test-cases)